-Most of us simply repeat opinions of others that we have read in the news, on the web and in magazines, yet developing your own way of critical thinking can help you progress in your career and personal life.
+Without thinking too much about it, most of us simply repeat the opinions of others that we have read in the news, on the web and in magazines.
+Yet, developing your own way of critical thinking can help you progress in your career and personal life.

 We explore a number of ways to think differently and develop your own opinion.

 If you’re looking for answers, don’t turn to Google, social media or the TV straight away.

 Try to restrict the amount of conventional opinion you consume.
 Limiting the amount of news and media you take in doesn’t mean that you have to cut yourself off from the goings-on in the world, it will simply enable you to form your own opinions and thoughts without being heavily influenced by others.